roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

+===

- ****** How to Get a Job at Fucking ****** byTheTalkMan© "Like I said, Paul, I know exactly who I am," she continued, talking in a seemingly professional manner while showcasing these obscene images.
+"Like I said, Paul, I know exactly who I am," she continued, talking in a seemingly professional manner while showcasing these obscene images.
 "I am a slut!
 A huge slut!
 The sluttiest of the sluts.
 The skankiest of the skanks.
 The trashiest of the trashy.
 The whoriest of the whores.
 Ever since I grew tits, I've been letting guys, and the occasional girl, play with them.
 I've been told I should be ashamed of myself, that no one likes a slut, but I don't care.
 I love it!
 I love being a slut!
 It's my best my quality.
 Paul, I am really, REALLY, good at sex, like, amazing at it.
 You do your work in the boardroom, I work in the bedroom."

  "Oh my God..."
 I said to myself, rubbing my eyes in disbelief at what was happening in front of me.
 When I looked up at her, she smiled, loving my consternation.
 She was loving it so much that her nipples were evident beneath her top, throbbing to escape into the cool air of my office.
 And I had a bad feeling, no matter what I said and did, they would be soon getting their wish.
 Why was I letting this happen?